The Beginnings of Infant Welfare

 Another important arm of Child and Youth Health, The Second Story Youth Health Service was established in the Adelaide city centre in August 1985, to undertake a primary health care preventive role.
 The service was modelled on the concept for "The Door" in New York city, which provided health services for young people from a one-stop-shop.
 The Second Story now has expanded to provide services from 3 sites in Adelaide (Elizabeth and Christies Beach as well as a city-centre based service delivery site).
 The Second Story has developed a wide range of relationships with city based street-work programs, local GPs and other health service providers in order to ensure reciprocal referral networks for young people between the ages of 12 and 25 years.

 Child and Youth Health was established in July 1995 with the amalgamation of the Child, Adolescent and Family Health Service and The Second Story.
-The Child and Family Health Service offers health services to families of children aged 0-12 years through our statewide Child and Family Health Centres and The Second Story serves the health needs of young people aged 12-25 years.
+The Child and Family Health Service offers health services to families of children aged 0-12 years through our statewide Child and Family Health Centres.
+The Metropolitan Youth Health service addresses the health needs of young people aged 12-25 years.

 On 1 July, 2004, Child and Youth Health, along with the Women's and Children's Hospital, became the Children, Youth and Women's Health Service (CYWHS).

 On 1 July, 2011, CYWHS changed its name to the Women's and Children's Health Network.